 - 16. You should speak about the points raised in your representation or in response to the diocesan comments on these or, if acting as a spokesperson, the comments of those on whose behalf you speak.
-The Chair may allow new information to be raised only if it is relevant. - Committee members may ask you questions but representors or speakers will not be allowed to cross-examine other speakers.
-Committee members may also ask others attending questions if they believe this will help to confirm any facts mentioned by representors.
+The Chair may allow new information to be raised if it is relevant. - 17.
+Committee members may ask you questions but representors or speakers will not be allowed to cross-examine other speakers.
+Committee members may also ask questions of others attending.